 Beneficiary nomination FAQs

-Beneficiary nomination provides an alternative to setting up a plan trust.
+Beneficiary nomination provides an alternative to setting up a plan in trust.

 We’ll automatically pay any benefit after your client dies to their nominated beneficiary.
 And there’s no need for probate or the completion of a trust form.